Dev-kaif/WEB-Cohort-/Week 21/21.2/README.md

 ## Summary of Learnings
 ✅ **Turbo Repo is a build orchestrator** that speeds up monorepo development with caching and task scheduling.

 ✅ **Workspaces** allow multiple applications and packages to coexist efficiently.

 ✅ **Shared configurations (TypeScript, ESLint, etc.)** improve maintainability.

 ✅ **UI components can be shared across applications** using the `exports` field.

+✅ Dependency hoisting optimizes node_modules by installing shared dependencies at the root level.

 ✅ **Overrides in `tsconfig.json` and `turbo.json` are necessary** for correct builds in individual applications.

 This structured approach ensures **scalability, reusability, and performance** in a monorepo setup. 🚀